bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 ### Bundle and push

-The `stencil push` command is available only for themes that you have successfully initialized using a [Stencil CLI token](https://support.bigcommerce.com/s/article/Store-API-Accounts#creating) (with `Themes: modify scope`).
+The `stencil push` command is available only for themes that you have successfully initialized using a [Stencil CLI token](/stencil-docs/installing-stencil-cli/live-previewing-a-theme#creating-store-level-api-accounts-for-stencil) (with `themes: modify` scope).
 This command bundles your theme and uploads it to the associated store, in one continuous process.

 For further requirements and usage details, please see the _Command-Line Upload_ in [Pushing Your Theme](/stencil-docs/deploying-a-theme/bundling-and-pushing#pushing-your-theme) below.